Man gets 10 years for home invasion, fake virus threat

 HARTFORD, Conn.
-(AP) - One of three men authorities say took part in a 2007 home invasion at the Connecticut estate of a New York socialite during which the victims were injected with what they were told was a lethal virus has been sentenced to more than 10 years in prison.
+(AP) - A Romanian man accused of taking part in a scheme to extort millions from a rich couple by injecting them with what they were told was a lethal virus has been sentenced to more than 10 years in prison.

-Federal prosecutors say 41-year-old Alexandru Lucian Nicolescu, a native of Romania, was sentenced Wednesday in connection with the home invasion at the Kent estate of Anne Bass.
+Alexandru Lucian Nicolescu, 41, was sentenced Wednesday in connection with the 2007 home invasion at New York socialite Anne Bass’ estate in Connecticut.

-Prosecutors say Bass and her long-time partner were bound and blindfolded, then injected with a liquid the suspects claimed was a deadly virus.
-They demanded $8.5 million for a reversal drug, but eventually fled when it became apparent the victims couldn’t get the money.
+Bass and her longtime partner were bound and blindfolded, then injected with a liquid the three armed suspects said was a deadly virus, prosecutors said.
+They demanded $8.5 million for the antidote, but eventually fled.

-The first suspect was convicted in 2016.
-The third remains at large.
+The victims survived.
+Authorities said the liquid was gentian violet, a substance usually used to treat fungal infections of the skin.

+Three people, including the home invaders’ driver, have been convicted.
+The fourth is still at large.

 Copyright © 2019 The Washington Times, LLC.